 Chris Bell

-Originally from San Antonio, TX, Chris Bell is a 2008 Lamar University graduate double majoring in Geology Chris Belland Theatre & Dance.
+Originally from San Antonio, TX, Chris Bell is a 2008 Lamar University graduate double majoring in Geology and Theatre & Dance.
 Chris is a four-time American Dance Festival scholarship recipient granting him the opportunity to learn and dance the works of some of the greats: Hanya Holm, Merce Cunningham, Laura Deen, and Twyla Tharp.
 He continued his education in dance by earning an M.F.A. in Contemporary Dance from Case Western Reserve University and shares his rich experiences as a teacher of dance, theatre, storytelling, creative writing, mindfulness and basically anything performance related to kids through ETD Outreach, Marguis Studios, TADA!
-Youth Theatres and Marble Collegiate Church (America’s Hometown Church).
+Youth Theatres and Marble Collegiate Church (America's Hometown Church).
 Chris has held the role of resident choreographer for Marble Collegiate Church, The American Theatre of Harlem (2013) and The Mather Dance Collective – a Cleveland based organization which brings people from the community together to create large ensemble works.
 Higher education master classes include representation at Hunter College, DeSales University and the City Universities of NYC, while professional master classes include Dixon Place, Dance NYC and Pascal Rioult Dance New York.

 A frequent collaborator and former choreographic and directorial assistant to Mark Dendy and guest artist and occasional NYC rehearsal director for Gaspard & Dancers.
 Chris has also had the pleasure of dancing with Ben Munisteri, Pascal Rioult, Maurice Fraga, Regina Nejman and The Cunningham Trust.
 Chris is currently making work with Raja Feather Kelly as a member of ‘the feath3r theory’ and Eryc Taylor Dance.
 Chris's personal projects include presenting work in six states and four out of five boroughs in NYC, including evening length works at Dixon Place and Gibney Dance Center with his company @chrisbelldances.

 Chris, it is a pleasure to see what you have accomplished since graduating from Lamar University and we are honored you have taken the time to talk with us about your experiences as a person and artist.
-With so many professional highlights in just over a decade, what do you consider to be your greatest accomplishments?

 Fingers crossed this has yet to come.
-But for now, I will say that the thing that makes me most Chris Bellexcited and anxious is producing my own work with my own company @chrisbelldances (CBD), and that is only possible because I have been lucky enough to be a part of an amazing artistic community with a lot of talented, smart and supportive people.
-This is CBD’s third season.
+But for now, I will say that the thing that makes me most excited and anxious is producing my own work with my own company @chrisbelldances (CBD), and that is only possible because I have been lucky enough to be a part of an amazing artistic community with a lot of talented, smart and supportive people.
+This is CBD's third season.
 Last season we sold out our shows at Gibney and we have dates in 2021, so I guess there will be a fourth, but dance producer or rather dancemaker is not everything that a company is.

 A company is a group of people with a collective goal who value each other.
 CBD is a group of my favorite artists, telling stories in a way that makes since to us.
 In addition to valuing each other as humans and artmakers, we value art as a necessary human need.
 We value each other's time by working hard (and playing hard) and respecting that dance is a job.
 Money is not everything, but it is a part of what makes a professional a professional.
 One cannot call themselves a professional dancer or choreographer without getting paid - that is a volunteer or student depending on the circumstances.
 Too often dance companies and dancemakers exploit/prey on young artists by charging audition fees or company dues and asking dancers to work for free or for way below minimum wage.
 While I see that less and less as I work up the ladder, it is still happening.
 CBD is committed to respecting and valuing art and that includes financially compensating artist fairly for their time and talent because that is the change that we want to see in the world.